Discover the care and support we offer

-The Gathering is held every weekday at 12 noon in our Quiet Room.
-All patients and their visitors are welcome to attend, as well as those attending the hospice for other services such as counselling.
+The Gathering is held every weekday at 1pm in our Quiet Room. (please note this a recent change from our previous time of 12 noon) All patients and their visitors are welcome to attend, as well as those attending the hospice for other services such as counselling.

 It is an opportunity to pause in the day, and share in this peaceful time together, to reflect with a reading, music and quietness, and to join in with the lighting of candles and ecumenical prayer.